DaveMielke/NBP/b2g/ui/doc/introduction.rst

   Backward + Forward + Dot1 + Dot2 + Dot4 + Dot5

 A long press enables it, and a short press disables it.
-Note that this means that this mode can't be enabled unless `Long Press Mode`_ is enabled (another accident prevention scheme).
+Note that this mode can't be enabled unless `Long Press Mode`_ is enabled (another accident prevention scheme).

-See `Developer Operations`_ for a list of additional key combinations that this mode defines.
+When this mode is enabled:

+* Additional key combinations are enabled (see `Developer Operations`_).

+* The battery indicators line (see `Checking Status Indicators`_) includes the battery's voltage and temperature.

+* If a component of the |user interface| crashes, an email containing the Java backtrace of that crash is sent to the |product name| developers for analysis.
+This email doesn't contain any sensitive information.